Marcus Silcock

 Zachary Schomburg

 I am editing a surreal-absurdist feature for Mercurius magazine.
 Every other Monday, I will feature an absurdist/surrealist writer to tickle your fancies.
 First up, we have Zachary Schomburg.
-A selection of prose poems from his book Fjords vol.2, forthcoming from Black Ocean in May 2021.
-Read the selection over here.
-Read more
+A selection… Read more.

 -